Yao626626/Remove_polyA/README.md

           inputfile: raw fastq data from NGS plateform
           outputfile:  a fastqfile with removed polyA and a record file The final result can be checked with fastp software :http://opengene.org/fastp/fastp.html
           Please attention that this script need mathematical theory to support.
- Whether you have question or suggestions, please let me know: yy1036832160@163.com ,featureCounts The following analysis could be conducted as in papers: align by STAR, quantified by featureCounts, defference analysis by Monocle, GO/KEGG analisys by clusterProfiler。
+          Whether you have question or suggestions, please let me know: yy1036832160@163.com The following analysis could be conducted as in papers: align by STAR, quantified by featureCounts, defference analysis by Monocle, GO/KEGG analisys by clusterProfiler。